-An employer that participates in E-Verify must post the Notice of E-Verify Participation poster provided by DHS and the Right to Work poster issued by Department of Justice, Immigrant and Employee Rights Section, shown below in English and Spanish, at the company’s hiring location.
-If the posters cannot be displayed at the hiring location, they should be provided to you with your job application materials.
+Employers that participates in E-Verify must post the Notice of E-Verify Participation poster provided by DHS and the Right to Work poster issued by Department of Justice, Civil Rights Division, Immigrant and Employee Rights Section, shown below in English and Spanish, at the company’s hiring location.
+If the posters cannot be displayed at the hiring location, they should be visible to job applicants and provided to you with your job application materials.

-The case result indicates whether the information entered in E-Verify matches records available to the DHS.
-E-Verify does not provide your employer with any immigration, citizenship status, or document information about you.
+The case result indicates whether the information entered in E-Verify matches records available to the DHS and SSA.
+E-Verify just provides an Employment Authorized (match) or Tentative Nonconfirmation (mismatch) result and never provides your employer with any, citizenship, immigration status, or document information about you.